nick-jt/nick-jt/README.md

 I work as a graduate student at the University of Connecticut under Prof. Xinyu Zhao.
 Our lab researches combustion, heat transfer, and thermodynamics with applications from fire safety to aeronautical engines.

-Please reach out for questions or ideas: nicolas.tricard@uconn.edu
+Please reach out for questions or ideas: nicktricard@gmail.com